astronomer/docs/learn/airflow-snowpark.md

 ## Why use Airflow with Snowpark?

-Snowpark allows you to use Python to perform transformations as well as machine learning operations on data stored in Snowflake.
+Snowpark allows you to use Python to perform transformations and machine learning operations on data stored in Snowflake.

 Integrating Snowpark with Airflow offers the benefits of: